-This web conference is designed to help clinicians:
+This web conference is beginning instructional level and designed to help clinicians:

-If you have any questions about this web conference, or would like more information, please contact us here.
+If you have any questions about this web conference or would like more information, please contact us here.

-Leslie Korn, PhD is the author of Rhythms of Recovery: Trauma Nature and the Body (Routledge, 2012) and Preventing and Treating Diabetes, Naturally: The Native Way (Daykeeper Press, 2009).
+Leslie Korn, PhD, is the author of Rhythms of Recovery: Trauma Nature and the Body (Routledge, 2012) and Preventing and Treating Diabetes, Naturally: The Native Way (Daykeeper Press, 2009).
 She has been in clinical practice since 1977 and specializes in natural approaches for the treatment of mental health and persistent physical health issues that arise from childhood traumas.

-She was a Clinical Fellow and instructor in the department of psychiatry at Harvard Medical School, where she introduced body oriented psychotherapy and polarity therapy for the treatment of PTSD in 1985.
+She was a Clinical Fellow and instructor in the department of psychiatry at Harvard Medical School, where she introduced body-oriented psychotherapy and polarity therapy for the treatment of PTSD in 1985.
 Dr. Korn was an associate professor at the California Institute of Integral Studies, has served as clinical director of the New England School of Acupuncture, and on the faculty of the National College of Naturopathic Medicine.
 Her research on polarity therapy for the treatment of stress in American Indian dementia caregivers was funded by the National Institutes of Health.
 In 2009-2010, Dr. Korn was a Fulbright Scholar.

 Currently, Dr. Korn is a member of the International Network of Integrative Mental Health and is an adjunct faculty member at the Union Institute and an approved clinical supervisor.
 She is also a core faculty member at Capella University.
 She travels internationally teaching about complementary and alternative medicine for the treatment of traumatic stress and about nutritional interventions for mental health.